andreluizbvs/VoxarMPS/README.md

 2. Only tested on Windows 10 using Visual Studio 2019 Enterprise and Community editions.

-3. Only the following NVIDIA GPUs were used: GTX 1080 (Mobile) and GTX 1080 Ti
+3. Only the following NVIDIA GPUs were tested with: GTX 1080 (Mobile) and GTX 1080 Ti